brunsviga13rk/thesis/src/modelling.typ

   caption: "Example of perspective correction for a lever handle.", ) <picture:perspective-correction>

-AS can be seen on the left side, this can be fixed by moving the face of the handle facing the camera face forward slightly down.
+As can be seen on the left side, this can be fixed by moving the face of the handle facing the camera slightly down.
 This results in holes in the image where the face occluded the metallic lever.
 These can be filled up by either manually copying and blending from known and symmetrical parts of the image or through the use "smart patch" tools commonly found in software like Photoshop, Krita or Gimp.
 While editing the reference images a combination of both tools were found to strike a good balance between high accuracy and quick editing.
-Using "smart patch" tools for areas with low discrepancy Gaussian-like noise not containing sharp edges is limiting the amount of manual copy and past work by good deal.
+Using "smart patch" tools for areas with low discrepancy gaussian-like noise not containing sharp edges is limiting the amount of manual copy and past work by good deal.
 Areas of high contrast of sharp edges however require manual intervention in most cases, as "smart patching" tools often rely on a combination